aws-samples/sample-malaysia-secure-lz/cloudformation/readme.md

 7. Configure the Transit Gateway routetable and propagation for the VPN connection that is attached to Transit Gateway

 ## Configure AWS Security Services
-1. Enable Security Hub in management account for all the governed regions
-    - Deployment Region: Malaysia ap-southeast-5, N. Virgina us-east-1
-    - CloudFormation script: "lz-audit-securityhub.json"
-    - StackName: "lz-organization-securityhub"

-2. Login to the "Audit" account which is delegated security administration for the Control Tower landing zone.
+1. Login to the **Audit** account which is delegated security administration for the Control Tower landing zone.

-3. Enable GuardDuty with auto-enable for organization and enable these protection plans for all the member accounts.
+2. Enable **GuardDuty** with auto-enable for organization and enable these protection plans (a.
+S3 Protection, b.
+Runtime Monitoring, c.
+Lambda Network Activity Monitoring, d.
+Malware Protection for EC2, e.
+RDS Login Activity Monitoring) for all the member accounts.
-    - S3 Protection
-    - Runtime Monitoring
-    - Lambda Network Activity Monitoring
-    - Malware Protection for EC2
-    - Deployment Region: Malaysia ap-southeast-5
+    - Deployment Region: Malaysia ap-southeast-5, us-east-1
     - CloudFormation script: "lz-audit-guardduty.yaml"
     - StackName: "lz-audit-guardduty"
+    - Obtain the GuardDuty DetectorId from "GuardDuty" --> "Settings" for each region.
-    - Add all the member accounts to the GuardDuty Protection Plan.
-Go to "GuardDuty" --> Accounts in delegated administration account for security.
-Select "Add Member" under "Actions"
+    - Add all the member accounts to the GuardDuty Protection Plan for each region.
+        - Action: Go to "GuardDuty" --> "Accounts" in delegated administration account for security.
+Select "Add Member" under "Actions".
+    - Retain scanned snapshots when malware is detected for each region.
+        - Action: Go to "GuardDuty" --> "General Settings", and enable "Retain scanned snapshots when malware is detected."

-4. Create a new Security Hub Central Configuration Policy that enabled "AWS Foundation Security Standards" across the governed regions (us-east-1, and ap-southeast-5).
+3. Enable **Security Hub** in management account for all the governed regions.
+Create a new Security Hub Central Configuration Policy in **"us-east-1"** that enabled "AWS Foundation Security Standards" across the governed regions (us-east-1, and ap-southeast-5).
     - Disable specific Security Hub findings that are no longer required.
         - [IAM.6] Hardware MFA should be enabled for the root user
         - [ELB.2] Classic Load Balancers with SSL/HTTPS listeners should use a certificate provided by AWS Certificate Manager